ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ##### Access triggers

 AMP Access system issues numerous events for different states in the access flow.
-For details on access triggers (`"on": "amp-access-*"`), see [AMP Access and Analytics](../amp-access/amp-access-analytics.md).
+For details on access triggers (`"on": "access-*"`), see [AMP Access and Analytics](../amp-access/amp-access-analytics.md).

+#### Video analytics triggers

+Video analytics provides several triggers (`"on": "video-*"`) that publishers can use to track different events occurring during a video's lifecycle.
+More details are available in [AMP Video Analytics](./amp-video-analytics.md).

 #### Transport